Edit the Portal's Menu Structure

 You can search for individual menu items here.

-Displays the path to the item in the portal menu structure.
+Displays the path used to locate an item in the portal menu structure.

-If the menu element is an integrated application, the application name is displayed here.
+If the menu item is an embedded application, the application name is displayed here.

 -